 XMLSpy provides seven powerful, synchronized views that allow you to open and analyze XML files in multiple ways, whether you prefer to see the code in text or a graphical view.
 Regardless of your choice, XMLSpy makes it easy to immediately understand the structure and content of your XML document.
 You can even view JSON files.

 Helpful visual cues in both Text XML View and the tree-like Grid View make analyzing and understanding XML files easy.
 If you need to edit the XML document, intelligent entry helpers and SmartFix XML validation provide helpful editing guidance and automatic correction of validation errors.

 The various tabs of the XMLSpy are customized for XML files, schemas, JSON, WSDL, XBRL, or other formats.
 When you make a change in one of the graphical XML views, the change is automatically reflected in the text view, helping you immediately understand relationships and the impact of every change.

 XMLSpy also supports complimentary technologies such as JSON, HTML, CSS, and Avro, making it easy to view and edit big data and web code.

 When you open an XML file in the text view, XMLSpy XML Editor provides numerous features to help you visualize, navigate, and understand the structure of the file.

 Customizable syntax coloring in XML Text View displays the different components of the XML document - elements, attributes, content, and so on - in different colors for immediate understanding.

-Line numbering allows for easy file navigation.
+Line numbering in the XML Viewer allows for easy file navigation.
 You can go directly to any line and character number using a button on the XMLSpy toolbar.
 Bookmarking lets you set points of reference in the text that you can jump back to at any time.
 Bookmarks are displayed in the margin adjacent to the line numbers.

 Source folding lets you expand and collapse portions of the XML file you are viewing, taking advantage of the hierarchical structure of XML to present your document in a neat and orderly manner.
 Indentation guides show the logical links between corresponding opening and closing element tags within the file.